 Analyze your short leg: Our Strategy Analyzer shows premium and assignment probability for cash-secured puts—use it to evaluate the short leg of your bear put spread before adding the long put for protection.

-Put credit spread (neutral-to-bullish):
+Put credit spread (neutral-to-bullish outlook):

-• Sell a 0.30-0.40 delta put (higher strike, closer to current price)
+- Sell a 0.30-0.40 delta put at a higher strike (closer to current price)

-• Buy a 0.10-0.20 delta put (lower strike, further from price)
+- Buy a 0.10-0.20 delta put at a lower strike (further from price)

-• Max profit: Credit received
+- Maximum profit: Credit received at expiration

-Bear put spread (neutral-to-bearish):
+Bear put spread (neutral-to-bearish outlook):

-• Sell a 0.50-0.60 delta put (lower strike, at-or-close to current price)
+- Sell a 0.50-0.60 delta put at a lower strike (at or near current price)

-• Max profit: Credit received
+- Maximum profit: Credit received at expiration

-• Max loss: Spread width - credit
+- Maximum loss: Spread width minus credit received

 Assignment mechanics and execution process showing decision pathways